2devs-team/reactter/README.md

 ### Create a `ReactterHook`

-[`ReactterHook`](https://pub.dev/documentation/reactter/latest/reactter/ReactterHook-class.html) is a abstract class that allows to create a custom hook.
+[`ReactterHook`](https://pub.dev/documentation/reactter/latest/reactter/ReactterHook-class.html) is a abstract class that allows to create a Custom Hook.

+There are several advantages to using Custom Hooks:

+- **Reusability**: you can use the same hook again and again, without the need to write it twice.
+- **Clean Code**: extracting part of context logic into a hook will provide a cleaner codebase.
+- **Maintainability**: easier to maintain. if we need to change the logic of the hook, you only need to change it once.

+Here's the counter example:

 ```dart
 class UseCount extends ReactterHook {